I'm the proud owner of the happy green iguana pictured in this article.

-11 Things to Consider Before Adopting a Pet Green Iguana
+11 Things to Know Before Getting a Pet Iguana

 1. They Get Really Big